Aerial view of industrial smokestacks in Toledo, Ohio.

 Carbon Dioxide (CO2)

-When we breathe, we exhale carbon dioxide.
-A small room, or a large room with lots of people in it, fills with CO2 quickly.
-This makes CO2 an important marker gas: By measuring its concentration in the ambient air, we can tell if the air is fresh or stale, and whether we ventilate sufficiently.[1]
+When we breathe, we exhale carbon dioxide, and the room fills with CO2 quickly.
+This makes CO2 an important marker gas: Its concentration tells us if the air is fresh or stale, and whether we ventilate enough.[1]

 Aim to keep your CO2 concentration under 800 ppm.